 State law requires only one year of coursework (and no master’s degree) via our university partner: Calumet College of St. Joseph.

 Northwest Indiana corps members receive the state’s Transition to Teach (T2T) license during their first year, which is valid for three years (and renewable), provided they have fulfilled coursework, processing, and testing requirements.

-All Chicago corps members are required to complete a master’s degree in order to receive their license.
+All Chicago and North Chicago corps members are required to complete a master’s degree in order to receive their license.
 This is a requirement of the state of Illinois, not of Teach For America, which took effect in 2015.
 If you teach in Northwest Indiana, a master’s degree is optional, given different state certification laws, and you can decide at the end of your first year if you would like to opt into that track.

 Corps members are assigned to their university partner based on their certification area (for example, in 2019 all our Early Childhood Education corps members attended National Louis University while our Elementary-High School corps members attended Relay Graduate School of Education).
 All corps members hired in Northwest Indiana attend Calumet College of St. Joseph.

 Certification and university partner coursework can cost up to $18,000 over two years so corps members should be prepared to invest that much in certification cost.
 However, tuition can be significantly lowered via the AmeriCorps award.
 From 2018-2019, corps members (eligible for the full AmeriCorps Award) paid between $5,000-6,000 in tuition and fees towards their certification.
 This is subject to change every year.